 Marketing has become less product-centric and more consumer-centric in the past years.
 Games are permission-based, where the customers choose to opt-in and give up their contact detail to play.
-Customers also value more personalised marketing efforts, which the interactive experience brings.
+Customers also value more personalized marketing efforts, which the interactive experience brings.

 1. Get to know your audience

 Before anything else, think about your target audience and what type of games could appeal to it.
 It’s important that the game speaks to your customers.
 Otherwise, you run the risk of not reaching the objectives you set for this marketing effort.
-Consider factors like gender, age, location, interests and how tech-savvy your audience group is (you probably don’t want to design the same game for a 20-something or a 50-something!).
+Consider factors like gender, age, location, interests, and how tech-savvy your audience group is (you probably don’t want to design the same game for a 20-something or a 50-something!).

 2. Test out other marketing games

 The best way to prepare is to try games yourself to see what’s out there.
 What are your competitors using?
 What kind of marketing games have been successful?
-By testing out other games, you become better equipped to see what fits your brand, objectives and target audience.
+By testing out other games, you become better equipped to see what fits your brand, objectives, and target audience.

 3. Give your customers something to play for

 No one is going to play your game “just because.”
-You have to motivate your customers to play with prizes like exclusive access to new products, coupons, discount, tickets, points, badges, or something else.
+You have to motivate your customers to play with prizes like exclusive access to new products, coupons, discounts, tickets, points, badges, or something else.
 Find out what you want to give to obtain your customers’ attention.